Noahv44/GUI-Project/DevNotebook.md

 - Visual feedback helps player see what club they're using

 Your Evaluation:
 Excellent addition!
 Having a visible golfer makes the game much more engaging and helps with aiming.
 The pendulum swing looks natural and gives good visual feedback when hitting.
 The golfer properly rotates to face where you're aiming.
 One issue: golfer appears at new holes even after finishing previous hole.
 Need cleanup between holes.
-Also, collision detection still needs work - ball phases through obstacles at high speeds.
+Also, collision detection still needs work but the ball phases through obstacles at high speeds.

 ---